BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 ## Where to Find CDPDM

+### If we have a developed a custom solution for you:

-- CDPDM is provided in your project kick-off email.
+- CDPDM is provided in your project onboarding email.
 - The email contains:
   - Link to the CEX file.
   - Link to this page with installation instructions.
   - Link to your Customer Configuration File.

+### If you have purchased a PDM product from us:

+- Your Blue Byte Systems Inc account has all the information you need.
+You can access your account from this link [here](https://bluebyte.biz/account).
+- From the Downloads tab, please download the archive file that contains `CDPDM.cex` and the Customer Configuration File.

+>[!NOTE]
+> If you have purchased one of our PDM products and have had us develop a custom solution for you, please reach to us so we can generate a Customer Configuration File that lets you access all of your assets.

 ## How to Install

-- Start by downloading the CEX file.
+- Locate `CDPDM.cex`.
 - In Windows 11, 10, and 7, internet downloads are blocked.
 Right-click on the CEX file, go to Properties, check Unblock, then click Apply and OK.
 - Open the Administration tool.
 - Log in to the vault.
 Please ensure you use a PDM user with Edit Add-Ins permission.